Whipper Billy Watson: Championship runs

-Later life
+Personal life

-On November 28, 1971, he teamed with Bulldog Brower at the Gardens to beat Dingo the Sundowner and Man Mountain Cannon in less than five minutes.

-Watson was hit by an out-of-control car while placing a fireplace screen in the trunk of his car on November 30 on Rogers Road in Toronto.
-After a three-hour surgery at Northwestern Hospital, his knee eventually recovered, but Watson could never wrestle again.
+On November 30, 1971, Watson was struck by an out-of-control car while placing a fireplace screen in the trunk of his car on Rogers Road in Toronto.
+After a three-hour surgery at Northwestern Hospital, his knee eventually recovered, but Watson was forced to retire from professional wrestling due to the severity of the injury.
 Although he nearly lost a leg, he continued his fundraising activities into his retirement.

+Watson also promoted his own soft drink brand.

 Watson was well known for his contributions to charity.
 He raised millions for campaigns such as the Easter Seals and was responsible for having 150,000 children join a safety club.
 He made many public appearances across Canada in support of children with physical disabilities and held an annual Easter Seals skate-a-thon at the Gardens.
 In 1974, he also started the "Whipper Watson Snowarama for Timmy" to raise money for the construction of a therapeutic pool.
 To date, Snowarama for Easter Seals Kids has raised over 16.1 million dollars provincially to help support children and youth with physical disabilities.
 Today, his campaign to build The Whipper Watson Therapeutic Pool at Southlake Regional Health Centre is illustrated in a mural in the facility.

 As Watson was quoted in the Sault Star on January 31, 1979, "They deserve a chance to live life as normally as you or I and we can help them do it.
 We can tear down some of those needless barriers that the handicapped face everyday.
-We can give thanks that our kids and families aren't afflicted and we can get out and sincerely work hard to make the 1979 Snowarama the most successful yet."
+We can give thanks that our kids and families are unafflicted and we can get out and sincerely work hard to make the 1979 Snowarama the most successful yet."

 Over the course of the next twelve years, Watson gained 130 pounds to weigh 350 pounds.
 He died on February 4, 1990, in Orlando, Florida.
 He is well-remembered in York Region where he lived.

+Legacy

 W.J.
 Watson Public School in Keswick, Ontario, is named in his honour.

 He was inducted into the Ontario Sports Hall of Fame in 1995.

+In 2003, Watson was ranked number one wrestler in Greg Oliver's book Professional Wrestling Hall Of Fame: The Canadians.

 Politics

-Watson was the Progressive Conservative Party of Canada's candidate in York East in the 1965 federal election, losing by 3,000 votes.
+Watson tested the waters of politics as the Progressive Conservative Party of Canada candidate in York East in the 1965 federal election.
+Watson placed second with 32% of the vote, falling about 2,500 votes behind Liberal Party of Canada candidate Steve Otto.